Dina Katabi: Awards

 In 2013, Katabi won the Grace Murray Hopper Award, recognizing her as the outstanding young computer science professional.

 In 2012, her work on Sparse Fourier Transforms was chosen as one of the top 10 breakthroughs of the year by Technology Review.

 In September 2013, Katabi was awarded a MacArthur Fellowship for her work.
 In 2013 she also became a fellow of the Association for Computing Machinery.

 In 2014, on the celebration of Project Mac's 50th anniversary, her work on X-ray vision was chosen as one of the "50 ways that MIT has transformed computer science."

 In 2015, Katabi presented her startup idea to President Obama at White House demo day.

+In 2017, she was elected a member of the National Academy of Engineering for contributions to network congestion control and to wireless communications.
+In the same year, Katabi received the ACM Prize in Computing for her groundbreaking contributions to wireless networking.
+The Association for Computing Machinery recognized her as “one of the most innovative researchers in the field of networking,” noting her integration of communication theory, signal processing, and machine learning to address challenges in wireless systems.

+In 2022, she was elected a member of the American Academy of Arts and Sciences.

+In 2023, Katabi was elected to the National Academy of Sciences, and received an Honorary Doctorate in Humane Letters from the American University of Beirut in recognition of her significant contributions to research and innovation in wireless networks.